nwrenger/schiller-db/README.md

 ## Architecture - Including SNDI

-This application follows a 3-tier principle.
+This application follows the 3-tier principle.
 * **UI Layer:** Developed by my friend.
 Getting the Data from Server Calls - named SNDI.
 * **Application/Server Layer:** This is implemented using Rust and Rocket.
 Including a Swagger UI integration.
 * **Database Layer:** The SQLite database that stores the persistent data specific to a project.